Zimbabwe travel photography

 Exploring cultural heritage sites

 Tourism numbers to Great Zimbabwe, near Masvingo, are still low, meaning that now is a good time to visit the UNESCO World Heritage Site.
-There’s next to nobody there to walk into your frame as you get ready to photograph.
+There’s almost nobody there to walk into your frame as you get ready to photograph.

 Joining a walking tour led by Black Rhino Safaris in Matobo National Park allowed me to get within 20 metres of a group of white rhinoceroses on foot.
 Creeping through the bush with my camera in my hand was a thrilling experience.
 Fortunately, I was able to maintain my composure as one of the rhinos looked directly into my lens.